nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 6. The codebase should be modular, allowing easy updates or feature additions without affecting other parts of the system.
 7. The application should be packaged as a single jar file for easy deployment.
 8. The User Guide and Developer Guide should be PDF-friendly.
 No animated GIFs, embbedded videos, etc.
 9. The data should be stored in a local file in an editable text file that is easy to read and edit manually.
 10. The data should not be stored in a Database Management System.
 11. The application should function without internet access as it is an offline tool.
 12. The application should run for extended periods without crashing.

-*{More to be added}*

 ### Glossary